CARTAvis/manual_source/source/analysis_tools.rst

         style="width:100%;height:auto;">

 .. note::
-   In future release, the following features will be supported:
+   In future releases, the following features will be supported:

    * More flexibilities on how mean and rms values are derived in the plot
    * Profile fitting capability
-   * Profile along a line segment, polyline, or an arbitary curve
+   * Profile along a line segment, polyline, or an arbitrary curve

 Spectral profiler